The many-to-few lemma and multiple spines: Multiple spines and changes of measure

 Recall that we defined $\skel^k(t)$, the skeleton, to be the subtree up to time $t$ generated by those particles carrying at least one of the $k$ spines,

 We also set

 to be the number of spines following particle $v$, and define

+where we recall that $\alpha_n(y) = (m_n(y)-1)R(y)$.
 Since we will not always know which particles are the spines (when we are working on $\Fg_t$ for example), it will sometimes be helpful to have the above concepts defined for a general skeleton of $k$ particles $u_1, \ldots, u_k$ instead of the spines.
 For this reason we define

 and

 so that

 \begin{rmk} We note that, with the notation given above,